benjaminwgordon/share-a-graph/README.md

 ## General info
 This project is a website for amateur authors to write stories together, one paragraph at a time.
-Users create stories, and set a general tone and direction, then other users each write a single paragraph, contributing to the story as a whole.
+Users create stories, and set a general tone and direction, then other users each write a single paragraph.

 ## Screenshots
 ![Example screenshot](./share-a-graph.png)